 The certificate that you will be awarded when you pass the Wisconsin GED exam is seen as the equivalency of a high school diploma by official institutions, employers, and colleges all through the U.S. Mind you that the GED exam is not available online, you must go to a designated Wisconsin GED testing site.

-To read all about the reduced passing requirements (lowered to 145 in 2016), check out this GED News post and see also this post that links to all U.S. GED prep locations.
+To read all about the reduced passing requirements (lowered to 145), check out this GED News post and see also this post that links to all U.S. GED prep locations.

 Advantages of the GED diploma

 There are several few advantages of securing your GED certificate: finding a (better) job is easier.
 Most unfilled jobs ask for a high school diploma or similar.
 Practically every employer and recruiting agency regard the GED certificate at the value as a high school degree.
 Furthermore, your self-esteem will be boosted.

 By acquiring your GED diploma, you will be proud to have accomplished something that will improve the life.
 You have demonstrated that you can do what you have set your mind on.
 Last, but surely not least, the GED degree allows you get into colleges and universities.